set the CUL to 433.42 MHz: set CUL_0 freq 433.420 MHz

-I would like to share with you my project, building a camera and some other sensors into a dummy camera.
+I want to share my project, building a camera and some other sensors into a dummy camera.

 Why?